-I've met many rehabbers now through my experience with Loki, and over and over I hear their frustration and sadness at having to rehab a broken hearted Raccoon that has formed a bond with her/his human family, but has been turned over to them after 6 plus months by it's human family.
-They say the little guy has just become "to much work" for them or they "had no idea he/she would become so aggressive" and they "are afraid someone will get hurt".
-If you find an orphaned raccoon, that you are positive is truly orphaned, (Very often the Mother is just moving them to a new location and will be back for her baby/babies, so observe from afar to make sure this isn't the case. *See weblinks below for help with this.)
-I suggest you take them to a rehabber who can train them, as we did Loki, to live in the wild.
+I've met many wildlife rehabbers now through my experience with Loki, and over and over I hear their frustration and sadness at having to rehab a broken hearted Raccoon that has formed a bond with her/his human family, but has been turned over to them after 6 plus months because they say the little guy has just become "to much work" for them or they "had no idea he/she would become so aggressive" and they "are afraid someone will get hurt".
+So please, if you find an orphaned Raccoon that you are positive is truly orphaned, (Very often the Mother is just moving them to a new location and will be back for her baby/babies, so observe from afar to make sure this isn't the case. *See weblinks below for help with this.)
+I strongly suggest you take them to a rehabber who can train them, as we did Loki, to live in the wild.
 Most animals naturally respond to the call of the wild and leave their parents to live on their own.
 Loki was a rare exception and wouldn't leave no matter how much we encouraged him.
 Animals deserve freedom just as much as you and I. A life spent in a cage is not worth living.

 If you need help, please contact Matzo Ross.
 She can hook you up with a rehabber in your area and answer any questions you have at : http://www.doryandtheorphans.com/